fikretellek/Module-Servers/mailing-list-api/README.md

 After creating your pull request in this coursework repo, try this challenge!

 - `GET /lists/:name/members` => return array of emails only for a list
-- `PUT /lists/:name/members/:email` => make the supplies email a member of the list
+- `PUT /lists/:name/members/:email` => make the supplied email a member of the list
 - `DELETE /lists/:name/members/:email` => remove the supplied email as a member of the list

 ### Sidebar PUT vs. POST